Skip to contents

 Details

 Case 2: action="predict".
 If plot is FALSE, then a list is returned, indicating time, predicted elevation, velocity components u and v, node number, the name of the basedir, and the region.
-If plot is TRUE, this list is returned silently, and time-series plots are drawn for elevation, u, and v.
+If plot is TRUE, this list is returned silently, and either a map or a set of three time-series plots (for u, v and water level) is plotted.
+(In the second case, users may wish to call par(mfrow=c(3,1)) first.)

 Caution